govardhan4952/devops-sep-2020/Day5/windows-ansible-node/README.md

 ### Configuring Windows node with Basic authentication
 Set-Item -Path WSMan:\localhost\Service\Auth\Basic -Value $true

-### Verify if WinRM Listeners are running ( 2 listerners one for Http and other for Https expected )
+### Verify if WinRM Listeners are running ( 2 listeners one for Http and other for Https expected )
 winrm enumerate winrm/config/Listener

 ### On the Ansible Controller machine, make sure pywinrm is installed